 H2: Within the European Union, the use of shadow libraries is more prominent in lower-income EU regions, controlling for the number of academics in those regions.

 Historical accounts that reconstruct the development and raison d'être of shadow libraries [1,9,59,60] suggest that inadequate legal access alternatives may be the main drivers of digital piracy in this region in general.
 The authors, who originally had close relationship with academia in the region, also have extensive personal experience with the lack of infrastructural conditions of scholarly work, and the consequent extensive use of piratical resources—both to provide competitive higher education degrees for students with an eye on the European job market, and to produce research relevant in the European and global arena.
-Our first-hand experience matches other accounts on the economic and academic periphery: shadow libraries may offer a way to overcome income-related infrastructural limitations for scholars.[61]
+Our first-hand experience matches other accounts on the economic and academic periphery: shadow libraries may offer a way to overcome income-related infrastructural limitations for scholars.
+On the other hand, various studies on the relationship of R&D activity, and economic development found that lower economic development sets an upper limit to the effective utilization of public and private R&D investments, because of the economic sector’s limited knowledge absorption capacity [61].

-Figure 4: European download locations

 We chose download per capita as a dependent variable for our model, with the following specification:

-y=α+βgdp_pps*log⁡(GDPPPS)+βresearcher*Researcher_employment_pct+βinternetbanking*Internet_banking_pct+ϵ
+y=α+βgdp_pps*log⁡(GDPPPS)+βresearcher*Researcher_employment_pct+βinternetbanking*Internet_banking_pct+ϵ (2)